adjust/ios_sdk/doc/english/web_views.md

 adjustConfig.setDelayStart(5.5);
 ```

-In this case this will make the adjust SDK not send the initial install session and any event created for 5.5 seconds.
-After this time is expired or if you call `Adjust.sendFirstPackages()` in the meanwhile, every session parameter will be added to the delayed install session and events and the adjust SDK will resume as usual.
+In this case this will make the Adjust SDK not send the initial install session and any event created for 5.5 seconds.
+After this time is expired or if you call `Adjust.sendFirstPackages()` in the meanwhile, every session parameter will be added to the delayed install session and events and the Adjust SDK will resume as usual.

-**The maximum delay start time of the adjust SDK is 10 seconds**.
+**The maximum delay start time of the Adjust SDK is 10 seconds**.

-### <a id="attribution-callback">Attribution callback
+### <a id="attribution-callback"></a>Attribution callback

 You can register a callback method to be notified of attribution changes.
-Due to the different sources considered
-for attribution, this information cannot by provided synchronously.
+Due to the different sources considered for attribution, this information cannot by provided synchronously.

 Please make sure to consider our [applicable attribution data policies][attribution-data].

-As the callback method is configured using the `AdjustConfig` instance, you should call `setAttributionCallback` before
+As the callback method is configured using the `AdjustConfig` instance, you should call `setAttributionCallback` before calling `Adjust.appDidLaunch(adjustConfig)`.
-calling `Adjust.appDidLaunch(adjustConfig)`.

 ```js
 adjustConfig.setAttributionCallback(function(attribution) {